Let Us Handle Your Legal Case

 - Determining Responsibility

 No amount of money can bring your loved one back, but compensation can make it easier for your family to move forward after a loss.
 Let us be your advocate during this difficult time.
 Contact Flager & Associates, PC.
-Call (215) 953-5200 or 1-888-470-1099 today.
-Remember, your initial consultation is free, and you don’t pay us unless you win.
+Call (215) 953-5200 today.
+Remember, your initial case evaluation is free, and you don’t pay us unless you win.

 Difference Between Wrongful Death Claims and Survival Claims